-Results- Good compliance (over 94%) with the treatment was observed, without any study-intervention adverse and without any side effect observed.
-The lipid profile levels of treated group decrease significantly (p < 0.0001 vs. placebo group), while the value of HDL-cholesterol raise to 51.5 \pm 9.4 mg/dL (p = 0.007 vs. placebo).
-The daily administration of rich-polyphenols olive tree powder results in a significant reduction (vs. placebo) in HbA1c (p < 0.0001), fasting glucose (p < 0.0001), insulin resistance (p = 0.0002).
-The average value of fasting glucose decreases to 114.2 \pm 15.2 mg/dL, which is under to the normal range defined by the American Diabetic Association.

-Conclusion- The supplementation with a rich-polyphenols powder from the olive tree was associated in a net improvement in fasting plasma glucose, insulin resistance and lipid profile in subjects with type 2 diabetes, suggesting the potential therapeutic effect of this extract as an antidiabetic
+Abstract:Despite the fact that olive tree extracts have been used for long time as antidiabetics in Mediterranean folk medicine, there are few studies providing support to this view.
+To assess the effect of rich-polyphenols olive extract on glucose metabolism and insulin resistance, a randomized, double-blinded, placebo-controlled trial was conducted on human subjects with type 2 diabetes.
+80 T2DM patients were randomized to receive 3 g of olive tree powder or placebo during 14 weeks. changes from baseline in glucose metabolism, insulin resistance, and lipid profile were determined and compared between groups.
+The lipid profile levels of treated group have been decreased significantly (p < 0.0001 vs. placebo group), while the value of HDL-cholesterol raises to $51.5 \pm 9.4 \text{ mg/dL}$ (p = 0.007 vs. placebo).
+The administration of rich-polyphenols olive tree powder resulted in a significant reduction (vs. placebo) in HbA1c (p < 0.0001), fasting glucose (p < 0.0001), and insulin resistance (p = 0.0002).
+The average value of fasting glucose of the treated group was under the normal level defined by the American Diabetic Association ($114.2 \pm 15.2 \text{ mg/dL}$) by the end of the 14 weeks.
+Supplementation with olive tree extract was associated to a net improvement in fasting plasma glucose, insulin resistance, and lipid profile in subjects with T2DM, suggesting its potential therapeutic effect as an antidiabetic.

-Keywords: Type 2 diabetes mellitus; Olive tree powder; Olive tree extract; Glucose control; Randomized clinical trial.
+Keywords: Olive tree extract-Type 2 diabetes mellitus-Insulin resistance -Glucose control- Randomized clinical trial.